-Approximately 96 percent of undergraduates live in University housing, not counting students studying abroad during the academic year.
-All freshmen and transfers (for their first year) are required to live in University residences for educational reasons and are automatically assigned housing following admission.
+Approximately 97 percent of undergraduates live in University housing, excepting students studying abroad during the academic year.
+All freshmen are required to live in on campus residences their first year and are automatically assigned housing following admission.
 Information on the housing assignment process is included in the R&DE Student Housing section of Approaching Stanford.
-Because freshmen must live in campus housing, losing eligibility for University housing will also likely lead to a loss of student status until the student has returned to University housing, unless an extraordinary exemption is granted from the office of the Vice Provost for Undergraduate Education.
+Because freshmen must live in campus housing, losing eligibility for University housing also leads to a loss of student status until the student has returned to University housing unless an extraordinary exemption is granted from the Office of the Vice Provost for Undergraduate Education.

 Residence assignments for continuing undergraduates are made on the basis of an annual lottery, called the Draw, and quarterly waiting lists.
-Undergraduates are guaranteed four years of University housing (two or three years for transfer students based on their entering class standing) if:
+Undergraduates are guaranteed four years of University housing (three years for transfer students) if:

 - they are in compliance with the University housing agreement and University polices,